So, you want to help save the world.

 1.)
 Start by seeking clarity.

-If you want to work to save the world, you have to define what that means to you.
+If you want to work to save the world, you must define what that means.

 Start by answering these questions: